mcuntz/ncvue/README.rst

 ``ncvue`` is a Python script that can be called from within Python or as a command line tool.
-It is not supposed to produce publication-ready plots but rather provide a quick overview of the netcdf file.
+It is not supposed to produce publication-ready plots but rather provide a quick overview of the netCDF file.

 The complete documentation for ``ncvue`` is available from: